busarm/busarm-oauth/README.md

 - - Set up RDS database.
 - - Add database credentials to Secret manager
 - - Add app related credentials on Secret manager
-- - Generate Oauth Client Credentials for Wecari API and add to Secret manager.
-Use `Wecari Oauth` console commands.
 - - Set up Domain and add domain to API Gateway custom domain
 - - Add VPC's Private Subnet IDs and Security Group to `serverless.yml` file
 - - Login to the database using the db credentials.
 - - Run the database ddl sql scripts in the `database` folder to create database adn tables.
-- - Add neccesarry app configs to database.
-Refer to `application\libraries\utils\Configs.php` for list of db configs
 - Run command `php deploy --dev` for staging or `php deploy --prod` for production
 - - Uses Severeless Framework under the hood.
 See https://serverless.com